2018 CAA women's soccer tournament

-The 2018 CAA women's soccer tournament was the postseason women's soccer tournament for the Colonial Athletic Association held from October 26 through November 3, 2018.
+The 2018 CAA women's soccer tournament was the postseason women's soccer tournament for the Colonial Athletic Association held from October 26 to November 3, 2018.
 The tournament was held at campus sites, with the higher seed hosting each game.
 The defending champions were the Hofstra, who successfully defended their title, beating the James Madison Dukes 2–0 in the final.

 The conference tournament title was the fifth for the Hofstra women's soccer program and the fourth for head coach Simon Riddiough.